 I had been a rescuer for many years.
 As a mediator, I helped over 1,500 people to navigate conflict successfully.
 I coached the highest conflict people and those in conflict with them, helping them to understand what was happening during conflict and how to do things differently.
 As a guardian ad litem, I represented the best interest of children in divorce and parental rights cases when their parents could not agree as to what was in the children’s best interest.
 I also represented the best interest of children in child protective cases when children had been removed from their parents’ care due to allegations of abuse and neglect by one or both parents.

-In April 2006, I rescued my stepchildren, too.
-Their stepfather was abusive, and their mother chose to stay with him.
-When my then boyfriend called me, I said, “Bring me the children.”
-He and the children moved into my condo that day.
-By October 2015, my stepchildren were adults and out of the home.
-I had stopped doing guardian ad litem work, and had focused my business on mediation, conflict coaching, and training.
-I was still heavily involved in volunteer work, on the board, the Executive Committee, and chairing the Governance Committee for Sweetser, President of the Board of the Maine Association of Mediators, and President-Elect of the NH Conflict Resolution Association (along with being on their Education Committee).
+By October 2015, I had stopped doing guardian ad litem work, and had focused my business on mediation, conflict coaching and training.
+I was still heavily involved in volunteer work, chairing the governance committee for Sweetser (a Maine mental health care provider), and serving as president of the board of the Maine Association of Mediators, and president-elect of the NH Conflict Resolution Association.

 I was back to work as a mediator within two weeks after the attack.
 However, the façade I showed to the outside world hid my struggles with PTSD.
 I didn’t bounce back.
 My marriage was over.
 I knew that I had to leave my home state of Maine.
 In June 2018, I went to visit friends and family in Norway.
 When I arrived at the farm where I had farmed in my early 20’s, I felt like I had come home, and also like I had come home to me.
 I knew that this was where I needed to go to heal.
 And so, I packed up my marriage, packed up my career, and headed to Norway where I hiked, did yoga, wrote a memoir about my life after the attempted kidnapping, and healed.